tidyjava/tidyjava-contents/let-it-go.md

 * parametrize Git integration using `git.branch` property, so that I can deploy an instance showing the newly prepared post
 * add a feature toggle for not-showing posts with future dates (By default, the platform hides future posts until the specified date.
-This way I don't have to remember to manually push the post on selected publish date)
+This way you don't have to remember to manually push the post on selected publish date)
 * fork the tidyjava repo and configure the fork to use `develop` branch
 * deploy the forked repo

 I'm ready to go.
 Positive energy is flowing through my body, to my fingers, hitting the keyboard in all the right places.
 Neat, cool solution begins to emerge.
 Testing the newly added features was a bit of a challenge, but this only raised my excitement with the upcoming feature.
-A little bit of genius and two pomodoros and the implementation is ready to serve!
+A little bit of genius, two pomodoros and the implementation is ready to serve!

 I can't wait till the five minute break between pomodoros is over.
 It's not even a break, I'm sitting there ready to deploy my newest beauty.
 I fork the repository, update the configuration, push everyting to GitHub.
 I open Heroku,